 Speed up things in scalac and sbt

 Well, let’s face it - you have limited options.
-Even though, I noticed that sometimes, long build (and test) times are not an issue with the compiler itself, but rather with how you structure and run things.
-So there, are some options you might try out before doing invasive changes or switching to other Scala compiler.
+Even so, I noticed that sometimes, long build (and test) times are not an issue with the compiler itself, but rather with how you structure and run things.
+So there are some options you might try out before doing invasive changes or switching to another Scala compiler.

 Tune JVM

-Since we want to start with least invasive changes let’s start with the way you use JVM.
+Since we want to start with the least invasive changes let’s start with the way you use the JVM.

 sbt-extras by Paul Phillips is a wrapper for vanilla sbt that adds several interesting options:

 - saner JVM defaults.
 In one project (which had some more shapeless stuff), at some point, CI started giving me stack overflow on implicit resolution, and things were getting really slow.
-It took about 30 minutes for compile and test 30k lines of code.
-By simply using the wrapper defaults changes, so that I stopped seeing this error ever again.
+It took about 30 minutes to compile and test 30k lines of code.
+Simply using the wrapper defaults meant I stopped seeing this error ever again.
 This let me grow the project to about 60k lines of code, where at some point it took 45 minutes to complete,

-file - sbt allow us to use JVM_OPTS (and SBT_OPTS) to set up JVM options: the amount of memory, garbage collector, whether or not use the server mode.
+.jvmoptsfile - sbt allows us to use JVM_OPTS (and SBT_OPTS) to set up JVM options: the amount of memory, garbage collector, whether or not to use the server mode.
 Wrapped adds the ability to use the file to set up these options and passes them to sbt.
-You can check how e.g. cats use it to give several gigs of memory to sbt,- automatic download of right version of sbt and Scala - if you want to onboard new dev with little experience with sbt, this script will save him few minutes.
+You can check how e.g. cats use it to give several gigs of memory to sbt,- automatic download of right version of sbt and Scala - if you want to onboard a new dev with little experience with sbt, this script will save them a few minutes.

-Now you can check your CI specs, you dev machine spec, choose lowest common denominator and tune JVM against it.
+Now you can check your CI specs, your dev machine’s spec, choose the lowest common denominator and tune JVM against it.

 Once you use up all the other options, you might increase your CI plan and bump these values if needed.